AllenInstitute/BarWare-pipeline/README.md

 Once these inputs are available, the BarMixer pipeline can be run using the `run_BarMixer.sh` shell script.
 This script has 3 parameters:
 - `-s`: the path to the samplesheet.csv file
-- `-w`: the path to the WellSheet.csv file
+- `-w`: the path to the wellsheet.csv file
 - `-o`: A directory to use for outputs

 ```
-bash BarcodeTender-pipeline/run_BarMixer.sh \
+bash BarWare-pipeline/run_BarMixer.sh \
   -s X017_samplesheet.csv
   -w X017_WellSheet.csv \
   -o X017_demultiplex_results